QuTiP-BoFiN: A bosonic and fermionic numerical hierarchical-equations-of-motion library with applications in light-harvesting, quantum control, and single-molecule electronics: Conclusions

 Future planned enhancements include full integration into QuTiP's quantum control and QIP libraries, support for time-dependent bath parameters (e.g., time-dependent chemical potential in fermionic systems), and support for solving problems with a system coupled to a fermionic and bosonic environment simultaneously within the HEOM description \cite{schinabeck}.
 For improved efficiency, further optimization of the fermionic solver construction (e.g., employment of the hermiticity relation discussed in [\onlinecite{hartle}] and [\onlinecite{HEOMQUICK}]) is planned, as well as more robust and powerful parallel computing support, including GPU support.

 \acknowledgements NL, TR and SC contributed equally to this work.
 The authors acknowledge discussions with Po-Chen Kuo, Mauro Cirio, Akihito Ishizaki, Xiao Zheng, Erik Gauger, Jakub Sowa, and Ken Funo.
 F.N. is supported in part by: Nippon Telegraph and Telephone Corporation (NTT) Research, the Japan Science and Technology Agency (JST) [via the Quantum Leap Flagship Program (Q-LEAP), and the Moonshot R\&D Grant Number JPMJMS2061], the Japan Society for the Promotion of Science (JSPS) [via the Grants-in-Aid for Scientific Research (KAKENHI) Grant No. JP20H00134], the Army Research Office (ARO) (Grant No. W911NF-18-1-0358), and the Asian Office of Aerospace Research and Development (AOARD) (via Grant No. FA2386-20-1-4069).
-F.N.~and N.L.~acknowledge suppoert from the Foundational Questions Institute Fund (FQXi) via Grant No.~FQXi-IAF19-06.
-N.L. is partially supported by JST PRESTO through Grant No. JPMJPR18GC.
+F.N.~and N.L.~acknowledge support from the Foundational Questions Institute Fund (FQXi) via Grant No.~FQXi-IAF19-06.
+N.L. acknowledges support from JST PRESTO through Grant No. JPMJPR18GC, and the Information Systems Division, RIKEN, for use of their facilities.
+PM performed part of this work as an International Research Fellow of the Japan Society for the Promotion of Science.
 DB acknowledges funding by the Australian Research Council (project numbers FT190100106, DP210101367, CE170100009).
-AP is grateful to MQCQE for supporting the opportunity to collaborate on this project as a visiting researcher
+AP is grateful to MQCQE for supporting the opportunity to collaborate on this project as a visiting researcher.